ABelliqueux/nolibgs_hello_worlds/README.md

 ```

 If you pay attention, you can see that's the same command, but for different file types.
 TIM files are bitmap images and VAG is the sound format used in this example.
-Each time you'll want to add a file type, just duplicate and change `%.vag` to `%.filetype`
+Each time you'll want to add a file type, duplicate and change `%.vag` to `%.filetype`

 Then, in your project folder, copy the makefile from the cube example :